 - Employers use them for some job applicants or promotional considerations

 - Insurance companies may determine rates or eligibility based upon credit scores

-- Financials use it for approvals, down payment requirements and the rate you will pay on your loan, credit card & mortgage
+- Financial institutions use them for loan approvals, down payment requirements and the rate you will pay on your loan, credit card & mortgage

 - The higher the score, the better.